LCDA boss, Sesan Daini doles out N3m to needy, students in Lagos

 The Executive Chairman, Igbogbo/Baiyeku Local Council Development Area, LCDA, in Ikorodu Division, Lagos State, Olusesan Daini has donated N3 million to 200 less-privileged residents and indigent students in the LCDA.

-The presentation was made during the Year 2022 Budget Stakeholders Meeting/1,584 Days in office, which took place at the council secretariat in Igbogbo, Ikorodu, yesterday.
+The presentation was made during the Year 2022 Budget Stakeholders Meeting/1,584 Days in office, which took place at the council secretariat in Igbogbo yesterday.

 The 100 less privileged residents comprising the elderly, widows and physically-challenged smiled home with N20,000 each while 100 indigent students got N10,000 each.